cerner/terra-core/packages/terra-action-header/docs/README.md

 # Terra Action Header

-The terra-action-header component is a header bar containing a title and optional actionable items.
+The terra-action-header component is a header bar containing a title and optional actionable items such as links and buttons.

 ## Getting Started